 - Check out these Science Fiction and Fantasy lists on Goodreads

 Looking for more books?
-While I continue to update the list above, check this great list of books, many of which I’ve also read and can recommend.
+While I continue to update the list above, check this great list of books, and this one too, many of which I’ve also read and can recommend.